LTV A-7 Corsair II: Grenada and Lebanon

 Navy A-7E squadrons VA-15 and VA-87, from USS Independence, provided close air support during the Invasion of Grenada, codenamed Operation Urgent Fury, in October 1983.

 Navy A-7s also provided air support during the U.S. mission in Lebanon in 1983.
 An A-7 and an A-6 Intruder were shot down by Syrian surface-to-air missiles (SAM) on 4 December 1983.
 The A-7 pilot, Commander Edward Andrews, managed to guide his failing Corsair over coastal waters before ejecting; he was rescued by a Lebanese fishing boat and safely returned to the U.S. Marines.

 Libya

 On 24 March 1986, during the Gulf of Sidra dispute with Libya, Libyan air defense operators launched SA-5 missiles at two Fighter Squadron 102 (VF-102) Grumman F-14 Tomcats from USS America that were orbiting in international air space on a Combat Air Patrol (CAP) station.
 A-7s operating from USS Saratoga responded by launching the first AGM-88 HARM missiles ever used in combat.
 On the next day, A-6s attacked Libyan warships approaching the US fleet, while A-7s again launched HARM missiles against Libyan SAM sites.

 In April 1986, navy Sixth Fleet A-7Es from VA-72 and VA-46 embarked on board USS America also participated in Operation El Dorado Canyon, the retaliatory attack on Libya, using HARM and Shrike anti-radar missiles to protect the naval strike force from SAMs.

+Service in operations against Iran

+A-7Es operated from Nimitz and Coral Sea during Operation Eagle Claw.
+The A-7s had an orange stripe enclosed by two black stripes for identification.
+A-7Es operated from multiple U.S. Navy aircraft carriers while providing escort for oil tankers in the Persian Gulf during Operation Earnest Will.
+A-7Es of VA-22 and VA-94 from the carrier, Enterprise, sank the Iranian frigate Sahand operating alongside VA-95 as part of Operation Praying Mantis.